Cecilapp/URL/README.md

 ## How does it work?

-_cecil.link_ is file based, so it nead a file to handle the redirection from the `slug` to the target URL.
+_cecil.link_ is files based, so it nead a file to handle the redirection from the `slug` to the target URL.

 So you just have to create this file then _cecil.link_ does the rest of the job.

-It create:
+_cecil.link_ creates:
-1. an HTML file, for each URL, that includes the [HTML redirect](https://developer.mozilla.org/docs/Web/HTTP/Redirections)
+1. an HTML file for each URL including the [HTML redirect](https://developer.mozilla.org/docs/Web/HTTP/Redirections)
 2. a [Netlify Redirects](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file) file
-3. an Apache .htaccess file
+3. an Apache `.htaccess` file

 ## Usage